midzer/beerbase/content/breweries/middle-ages-brewing/black-heart-stout.md

 srm: 0
 upc: 0
 ---
-Generous portions of roasted barley, black and chocolate malts which leave \coffee\" overtones lingering on the palate."
+Generous portions of roasted barley, black and chocolate malts which leave coffee" overtones lingering on the palate."